batg099/Data-pipeline/README.md

 1. **ETL with Talend** — ingest raw data, model it into a star schema, and load it into a relational database
 2. **Visualization with Power BI** — connect to the database and build an interactive dashboard

+The data source is an Excel file containing supermarket stock information

 ---

 ## Star Schema